Bitcoin 'miners' face fight for survival as new supply halves

 KEEPING COOL

-Bitcoin mining started out as a hobby for tech geeks using their home computers in the early years of the virtual currency, but has become more specialized as bitcoin usage expands.
+Bitcoin mining started out as a hobby for tech geeks using their home computers in the early years of the virtual currency, but has become more specialised as bitcoin usage expands.

 It can be profitable if firms are able to keep their expenses low.
 But the costs of running these machines, which cost around $1,800 each, and keeping them cool are fiendishly high.